Connecticut probes 4 airlines over possible antitrust violations

-NEW YORK (Reuters) - Connecticut’s attorney general is investigating whether the largest U.S. airlines are working together to constrain capacity to keep ticket prices high, and has asked for meetings with the companies to discuss the matter.
+NEW YORK, July 1 (Reuters) - Connecticut’s attorney general is investigating whether the largest U.S. airlines are working together to constrain capacity to keep ticket prices high, and has asked for meetings with the companies to discuss the matter.

 In letters sent to Delta Air Lines Inc, United Continental Holdings Inc, American Airlines Group Inc and Southwest Airlines Co in late June, Connecticut Attorney General George Jepsen said the state is “significantly concerned” about the state of competition in the airline industry.